vijaykiran225/Scrabble_Group1/readme.md

 Team 1:
 1.1 Harsha : To create a Map of the dictionary of scrabble words with key as sorted word in alphabetical order and value as a list

-1.2 Vipin : To generate all the combinations of the given strings
+1.2 Vipin : To generate all the key combinations of the given strings

 1.3 Vijay : To Return  the score for each word by individually calculating the value for each letter .Every letter has an associated score and the score of a word is computed as the sum of the scores of its constituent letters
 Team 2: